jonatanhal/jonatanhal.github.io/_posts/2014-10-14-Saving-logs-for-fun.markdown

 ---
 layout: post
-title:  "Understanding & Saving Logs for Fun & Science"
+title:  "Trying to make some sense out of UFW logs"
 ---

-#How do i computer?
-The premise here is that you (the reader) know a little bit about what [UFW][ufw], [dmesg][wiki-dmesg] & related technologies do &/or are used for.
-This post is intended for folks who might wanna try and mine or understand some of their logs.
-Or just folks that might sit on data but not necessarily know what to do with it.
+**Authors note:** Looking back on this post, it's pretty crap; but seeing as I was just starting out with programming in python & stuff, I was eager to do something for my blog.
+I know it's crap & I may rewrite this post entirely sometime in the future.

-###Have you ever typed `dmesg` in your terminal of choice & scratched your head at what all these logs actually mean?
+**Have you ever typed `dmesg` in your terminal of choice & scratched your head at what all these logs actually mean?**

 In my case, i had a similar train of thought when i installed [UFW][ufw] & made it my system firewall.
 I typed in dmesg, and saw walls of logging scrolling by, put there by UFW to let me know something about what it did.